Madison looks to turn around disappointing search for first independent police monitor

 The board's first hiring process, launched in July 2021, drew 30 applicants.
 Two were named finalists in October but one dropped out shortly thereafter.

-A few weeks before that, a white applicant with past military experience who was not named a finalist filed state and federal complaints alleging board members' social media posts suggest they are biased against candidates like him, although Bishop, who is Black, also has military experience.
+A few weeks before that, Eric A. Hill, a white applicant with past military experience who was not named a finalist filed state and federal complaints alleging board members' social media posts suggest they are biased against candidates like him, although Bishop, who is Black, also has military experience.

-City Attorney Mike Haas said the attorney handling Eric A. Hill's complaints, Patricia Lauten, was not in the office Friday but that the last he'd heard was that "we were waiting for a decision."
+City Attorney Mike Haas said the attorney handling Hill's complaints, Patricia Lauten, was not in the office Friday but that the last he had heard was that "we were waiting for a decision."
 Lauten has previously said that the city was confident Hill's military service "played no part in his failure to move on in the hiring process."

-Hill said he won't be applying and cited the board's "hostility towards my race and former profession."
+Hill said he won't be applying and cited the board's "hostility toward my race and former profession."

 The Oversight Board voted later in January to retrain a recruitment firm to help it find qualified candidates, but by April, no one had applied to take the work.
 A member of the city's Finance Department said at the time that it's unusual but not unprecedented for no one to respond to a city request for proposals and noted the "unique situation in regards to what we're looking for."